 The Farmworker’s Role

-The hardworking people who harvest lettuce and leafy greens fulfil an essential role in moving lettuce safely from the farm to your fork.
+The hardworking people who harvest lettuce and leafy greens fulfill an essential role in moving lettuce safely from the farm to your fork.

 We Believe Everyone Deserves Safe Food

 California lettuce farmers believe that food safety begins on the farm and it’s the right thing to do.

 The Why Behind Food Safety